OpenSemi-de/ACDCs/README.md

 Advanced Circuit Design Component Suite

+Circuit Designer for Windows, Android (, IOS, MacCatalyst) Server components for display, collaboratiob and simulation

 Currently in alpha-state, no warranty or agreements come with this software.

-The products/source are licensed in Trial under GPLv3 for educational purpose only - until further notice
+The products/source are licensed in Trial under Apache License for educational purpose only - until further notice

 Any commercial usage is prohibited, plans to do so have to be communicated with me. sb(at)lmnt.one